 We wanted to learn more about transportation-related stress among persons with BVI.
-This study evaluated walking stress and public transportation stress, the impact of stress on activities, and if specific factors could predict stress among adults with BVI.
+This study evaluated walking stress and public transportation stress, the impact of stress on activities, and if specific factors could predict stress unfamiliar or changing areas, and less stress when using a taxi or asking someone among adults with BVI.